tkocou/lookingfor/README.md

 Example:
 lookingfor '' readMessage(

-Another use for this program would be checking the 'Battle for Wesnoth' data files for units having a particular attribute, like SKIRMISHER as an example.
+Another use for this program would be checking the 'Battle for Wesnoth' data files for units having a particular attribute, like SKIRMISHER as an example (see below).

+lookingfor .cfg SKIRMISHER EoMa_units/Tharis